CrispyyBaconx/export-twitter-following/README.md

 # Export Twitter Following

-This script will export any users following a given user to a json file for your viewing pleasure This could probably also be used to export followers, but I didn't make it to do that because I didn't need it to but you can probably modify it to do that yourself.
+This script will export any users following a given user to a json file for your viewing pleasure.
+This could probably also be used to export followers, but I didn't make it to do that because I didn't need it to but you can probably modify it to do that yourself.

 ## Prerequisites